FAQs

 • You will fill out an online course evaluation instead of a paper course evaluation.

 CQI is committed to educational excellence and ensuring all our certificate holders stay sharp and at the forefront of coffee processing knowledge.
-To maintain an active Post-Harvest Processing Professional certificate, CQI offers online Continuing Education Seminars.
+To maintain an active Processing Professional certificate, CQI offers online Continuing Education Seminars.

-What is Post-Harvest Processing Generalist Online?
+What is Processing Generalist Online?

-Post-Harvest Processing Generalist is for any coffee professional (namely roasters, retailers, baristas) willing to learn about the main processing methods, how they are carried out, and how they impact coffee chemistry and coffee flavor.
+Processing Generalist is for any coffee professional (namely roasters, retailers, baristas) willing to learn about the main processing methods, how they are carried out, and how they impact coffee chemistry and coffee flavor.
 This course is ideal for those who enjoy learning online.

-Are there any pre-requisites to Post-Harvest Processing courses?
+Are there any pre-requisites to Processing courses?

 The minimum age to register for all CQI certification courses is 16 years old; unless local, country or federal labor or employment laws supersede in which case those laws will determine the minimum age of registration.

-How do I become a Post-Harvest Processing Instructor?
+How do I become a Processing Instructor?

-Post-Harvest Processing Generalist is a general, 2-day course for any coffee professional (namely roasters, retailers, barista) willing to learn about the main processing methods, how they are carried out, and how they impact coffee chemistry and coffee flavor.
+Processing Generalist is a general, 2-day course for any coffee professional (namely roasters, retailers, barista) willing to learn about the main processing methods, how they are carried out, and how they impact coffee chemistry and coffee flavor.
 The training involves lectures and cupping of processing methods.
 To earn a certificate, attendees must pass a multiple-choice exam at the end of the course.

-Post-Harvest Processing Professional is 6-day field course for coffee professionals working regularly with post-harvest processing.
+Processing Professional is 6-day field course for coffee professionals working regularly with post-harvest processing.
 Students should be willing to deepen their theoretical knowledge about the main processing methods and technology, learn good practices, and a quality control system for post-harvest processing.
 The course takes place in an origin country, during the harvest season, and involves lectures, teamwork, and hands-on practice of all main processing methods.
 To earn a certificate, attendees must pass 16 theoretical and practical tests.

-How can I take Post-Harvest Processing Expert?
+How can I take Processing Expert?

-The Post-Harvest Processing Expert course is offered every other year.
+The Processing Expert course is offered every other year.
 Learners are accepted through an application process conducted the year prior to the course.
-Pre-requisites include being a current Post-Harvest Processing Professional certificate holder.
-If you are interested in attending the Post-Harvest Processing Expert course, please email Yimara Martínez Agudelo at yagudelo@coffeeinstitute.org.
+Pre-requisites include being a current Processing Professional certificate holder.
+If you are interested in attending the Processing Expert course, please email Yimara Martínez Agudelo at yagudelo@coffeeinstitute.org.

-Post-Harvest Processing Generalist students have 2 opportunities within 18 months to retake their exam.
+Processing Generalist students have 2 opportunities within 18 months to retake their exam.
 Retake exams must be completed at a scheduled Level 1 course.

 Students who fail their retake or have used all their opportunities must proceed to retake the entire course.

-What is the Introduction to Post-Harvest Processing class?
+What is the Introduction to Processing class?

-Intro to Post-Harvest Processing is a 5-hour online class geared towards coffee people who want to better understand the basic processing methods.
+Intro to Processing is a 5-hour online class geared towards coffee people who want to better understand the basic processing methods.
 The class covers a brief history of coffee processing, coffee harvesting methods, pre-cleaning measures, and the standard post-harvest processing methods: natural, honey, mechanically demucilaged, fully washed, and wet hulled.
 This non-certificate class is ideal for coffee people who are interested in learning the basics of processing.

 .